 CPR

-The programs meet the standards and guidelines as set by the International Liaison Committee on Resuscitation (ILCOR) for Cardiopulmonary Resuscitation and Automated External Defibrillator courses.
 The courses include information on appropriate rescue techniques for patients of all ages as well as critical information on heart disease, stroke, risk factors, prudent heart living and heart and lung function.
 Students will learn the signs of heart attack, stroke, and choking emergencies, as well as treatment of respiratory emergencies on how to utilize barrier devices with the use of bag-valve mask (BVM) on adult, child and pediatric patients.

 First Aid

-Our experienced professional instructors teach employees that First Aid training can often limit the severity of work place injuries..
-Hundreds of injuries occur daily.
-It can be as minor as a cut to the finger or as serious as a chemical burn.
-Injuries can be painful and limit an employee’s ability to work safetly.
-Second Chance CPR is proud to be a Provider of First Aid training under Regulation 1101 of the Workplace Safety and Insurance Board of Ontario.
+At Second Chance CPR, our experienced instructors teach employees that First Aid training can often reduce the severity of workplace injuries.
+Every day, hundreds of injuries occur, ranging from something as minor as a cut to the finger to as serious as a chemical burn.
+Such injuries can be painful and may limit an employee’s ability to work safely.
+That’s why our courses, delivered by professional instructors with real-world experience, are designed to prepare staff to respond quickly and effectively.

-Standard First Aid
+Standard First Aid – First Aid Intermediate (CSA Z1210:17)

 All courses include an Emergency Action Guide (First Aid Booklet), Wallet cards, and printed wall Certificates for courses attended.
 The participants will also receive a single use Face Shield (CPR barrier device).